ma-ha/k8s-mon-collector/README.md

+# DEPRECATED
+Kubernetes Monitor service is no longer public available.

 # Kubernetes Monitoring Collector

 This is a monitoring "collector" pod running in your cluster and reading info from the Kubernetes API and metrics API.